x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

    The new migration batch is displayed on the migration dashboard.

-### Start the staged migration batch in Classic Exchange admin center (Classic EAC)
+### Start the staged migration batch

-If you created a migration batch and configured it to be manually started, you can start it by using the Exchange Admin center.
+In Classic Exchange admin center, if you created a migration batch and configured it to be manually started, you can start it by using the Exchange Admin center.

 **To start a staged migration batch**: